maptracker/maptracker/HypergeometricAffy.md

 The interactive HTML reports are also accompanied by an Excel workbook summarizing the hits for each query.

+A major shortcoming of many hypergeometric-based enrichment tools (both public and commercial) is a failing to properly calcualte the "world" size.
+For example, it is frequently seen that tools assessing enrichment from Affymetric chip designs would consider the genes as "pulled from" the entire human genome.
+This invariably causes aggresive inflation of p-values (enrichment appears more significant than it actually is).
+AffyHyperGO is very meticulous at determining the "world" in which the analysis should be performed.
+It can often detect this by the identifiers provided by the researcher, but will request clarification if there is any ambiguity.

 [MT]: ../README.md
 [GO]: img/GSEA-GO.png
 [Other]: img/GSEA-OtherOntologies.png
+[ui]: hypergeometric_affy.pl